-Emission from W^{46+} (after recombination of W^{47+}) overlaps with the carbon CX emission as seen in Figure 2.
-At first glance the W^{46+} emission is difficult to differentiate from the carbon due to their similar rest wavelengths.
-However when the relatively narrow linewidth is compared with the neon line it becomes evident that the bulk of the 529 nm emission must come from a significantly heavier species.
-Otherwise the carbon temperature would be badly underestimated if the W^{46+} emission were not included in the fit.
-A lower charge W^{39+} line also overlaps with the carbon CX emission, shown in Figure 3.
-When bright, the W^{39+} emission is easier to distinguish from the carbon and would increase the inferred carbon wavelength if not included in the fit.
-W^{47+} and W^{40+} do not significantly overlap with each other, ignoring transport effects they peak in abundance at $T_e = 5.1$ keV and 2.7 keV respectively [18].
-Fortuitously the subsequent $\Delta n = 1$ cascades after $W^{46+} 30 \rightarrow 29$ and $W^{39+} 27 \rightarrow 26$ are both captured in the helium & beryllium portion of the spectrum, as seen in Figure 1.
+Emission from W46+ (after recombination of W47+) overlaps with the carbon CX emission as seen in figure 2.
+At first glance the W46+ emission could be confused with the carbon emission due to their similar rest wavelengths.
+However when the relatively narrow linewidth is compared with the neon line it becomes evident that the bulk of the emission Doppler shifted from 529 nm must come from a significantly heavier species like tungsten.
+Otherwise the carbon temperature would be badly underestimated if the W46+ emission were not included in the fit.
+A lower charge W39+ line also overlaps with the carbon CX emission, shown in figure 3.
+When bright, the W39+ emission is easier to distinguish from the carbon and would increase the inferred carbon wavelength if not included in the fit.
+W47+ and W40+ do not significantly overlap with each other, ignoring transport effects they peak in abundance at $T_e$ =5.1 keV and 2.7 keV respectively [20].
+Fortuitously the subsequent $\Delta n = 1$ cascades after W46+ 30 $\rightarrow$ 29 and W39+ 27 $\rightarrow$ 26 are both captured in the helium & beryllium portion of the spectrum, as seen in figure 1.
 These lower wavelength pairs are routinely observed on JET and assist in identifying cases where the contamination to the carbon measurement is considerable.

 A number of lower charge state tungsten $\Delta n = 1$ CX lines also overlap with other commonly used impurity CX lines and their higher charge $\Delta n = 2$ counterparts also require consideration.
-For example the Be IV 6 \rightarrow 5 CX emission at 465.86 nm overlaps with the W28+ 21 \rightarrow 20 466.00 nm emission.
-In this case the peak fractional abundance of W29+ occurs at $T_e = 1.3$ keV and is therefore only ever an issue at the very edge of the plasma.
-Its $\Delta n = 2$ counterpart, W57+ 42 \rightarrow 40, is too weak to be noticeable in the JET core.
-The He II 4 \rightarrow 3 CX emission at 468.57 nm is close to the W18+ 16 \rightarrow 15 468.86 nm transition with a rare example later in Figure 6.
+For example the Be IV $6 \rightarrow 5$ CX emission at 465.86 nm overlaps with the W28+ 21 $\rightarrow$ 20 466.00 nm emission.
+In this case the peak fractional abundance of W29+ occurs at $T_e=1.3$ keV and is therefore only ever an issue at the very edge of the plasma.
+Its $\Delta n = 2$ counterpart, W57+ 42 $\rightarrow$ 40, is too weak to be noticeable in the JET core.
+The He II 4 $\rightarrow$ 3 CX emission at 468.57 nm is close to the W18+ 16 $\rightarrow$ 15 468.86 nm transition with a rare example later in figure 6.
 This tungsten line appears infrequently as its peak abundance is only 0.24 keV but weak hints of its $\Delta n = 2$ counterpart are more common.
-The Ne X 11 \rightarrow 10 transition at 524.90 nm is near the W12+ 13 \rightarrow 12 524.698 nm line however the temperature shell is too cold and narrow for the line to be readily observed.
+The Ne X 11 $\rightarrow$ 10 transition at 524.90 nm is near the W12+ 13 $\rightarrow$ 12 524.698 nm line however the temperature shell is too cold and narrow for the line to be readily observed.
 Potentially for such a low charge state passive excitation and emission from other impurities such as Ni12+ or Cu12+ are more likely.

-On the other end of the temperature scale it is worth noting the possibility of W65+ $36 \rightarrow 35$ 467.519 nm transition, with abundance peaking at $T_e = 34$ keV.
+On the other end of the temperature scale it is worth noting the possibility of $W^{65+} 36 \rightarrow 35467.519$ nm transition, with abundance peaking at $T_e = 34$ keV.
 This transition could be of interest on ITER if the He II $4 \rightarrow 3$ emission is used for CXS measurements, however it has not been observed on JET due to insufficient electron temperature and beam attenuation in the core would also be prohibitive.